 Non-food treats, such as pencils and stickers are great too!
 Please ask your child's teacher about student food allergies.
-As always, peanuts and pinon are not allowed at ECRA due to severe allergies.
+As always, we request that peanuts and peanut products are not brought to school due to allergies.

 The school will not permit bouquets of balloons and other celebratory decorations to be sent to the classrooms.
 These can be distracting to students' learning.
 If bouquets are sent, they will be held in the office until the end of the day.